AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion.md

 # Data ingestion options for Customer Journey Analytics

 You have a number of options when it comes to ingesting data into Customer Journey Analytics.
 Some of them assume that you want to move traditional Adobe Analytics data over, some of them assume that you ingest data directly from Adobe Experience Platform.
-This reference provides high-level steps to follow.
+This reference provides high-level steps to follow, with links to more detailed information.

 ## Ingest data from traditional Adobe Analytics